 • DNA analysis: Once at the lab, the sample is analyzed to extract and examine the DNA.

+Guidelines from trusted sources such as NCBI, Labcorp, and DDC support the steps.
 Learn more about the differences between saliva sampling and buccal swabs for DNA collection.

 Small mistakes can impact results when collecting a DNA sample with a buccal swab.
 Here are some quick tips to keep your sample clean and accurate: